Shobika160805/AI-Powered-Churn-Analysis/README.md

 ## 📜 License

-This project is open for educational and portfolio use.
+This project is open for educational use only.
 For commercial deployment, contact the author.

 ---